CEPT ADVANCED CERTIFICATE IN VETERINARY PHYSIOTHERAPY

 Graduates from this course may apply for professional membership of IRVAP (www.irvap.org.uk).
 IRVAP represents a group of professionals working in animal therapy and healthcare, committed to promoting best practice for their animal patients and clients by linking a sound scientific knowledge base to current clinical practice.

-CEPT uses the facilities at Nottingham Veterinary School (Sutton Bonington Campus).
+The course uses the facilities at the University of Nottingham School of Veterinary Medicine and Science (Sutton Bonington Campus, LE12 5RD).

 Facilities for practical placements are at various venues around the country.

 CEPT CLINICAL EDUCATOR’S CERTIFICATE

 This teaching certificate is run by Marjorie Somerville, our qualified educationalist, and comprises 200 hours of study.
 The time is spent in formal lectures and observed sessions at Nottingham Vet School, as well as directed home study.